Neo45666/DevOps-Projects/PROJECT 3/README.md

 ### Acknowledgement:
 * [Digital Ocean](https://marketplace.digitalocean.com/apps/lamp)

-## STEP-5 CRAETING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE
+## STEP-5 CREATING A VIRTUAL HOST FOR YOUR WEBSITE USING APACHE